 About me

-I am currently a postdoctoral research associate in the Scientific Computing and Imaging (SCI) Institute at the University of Utah.
+I am currently a postdoctoral research associate in the Convergence Institute at Johns Hopkins University School of Medicine.
 I received my B.S from UT San Antonio in biomedical engineering in 2020, and my M.S in 2022 from UT Austin.
 I completed my Ph.D. in 2024 in biomedical engineering from UT Austin.
 My curriculum over this time has focused on medical imaging, computational methods, and computer science, which led me into research in computational oncology for my dissertation.
 Before starting my PhD I worked in a biophotonics lab for 2 years, developing experimental protocols for the optimization of small molecule detection with a photonic crystal biosensor.
 I am no longer a wet-lab scientist, but from this experience gained valuable insight into the kind of researcher I wanted to be.

 When I’m not doing research I like to go outdoors, hang out with my dog, read, watch sports, or paint.